polovni-mk/binvault/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+# Feature Request

+## Description
-A clear and concise description of what you want to happen.
+*A clear and concise description of the feature you would like to see in BinVault.*

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Problem Statement
+*Explain the problem this feature would solve.
+Why is it needed?*

+## Proposed Solution
+*Describe how the feature should work and any implementation ideas.*

+## Use Case
+*Provide examples of how this feature would be used and who would benefit from it.*

+## Alternatives Considered
+*List any alternative solutions you have considered and why they are not sufficient.*

+## Additional Context
+*Include any relevant links, screenshots, or related issues.*

+---

+**Thank you for your contribution!** 🚀